Client Focused Reforms: Understanding Conflicts of Interest

-Identifying a material conflict of interest in a client-adviser relationship may be challenging.
-Still, your firm or investment adviser is responsible for ensuring the decisions they make are in your best interest, recognizing when they are not, and resolving any conflicts that may arise by putting your interests first.
+Identifying a material conflict of interest in a client-advisor relationship may be challenging.
+Still, your firm or investment advisor is responsible for ensuring the decisions they make are in your best interest, recognizing when they are not, and resolving any conflicts that may arise by putting your interests first.

-Commissions and product fees are just two things investment advisers may consider when recommending investment products.
+Commissions and product fees are just two things investment advisors may consider when recommending investment products.
 Many other factors, like your risk tolerance and your investment goals, also affect a product’s suitability for you.
-At times, your adviser may recommend a product with a high fee over one with a lower fee because it is better suited to your financial and personal situation.
-It is important to talk with your adviser to understand how their investment recommendations suit your goals.
+At times, your advisor may recommend a product with a high fee over one with a lower fee because it is better suited to your financial and personal situation.
+It is important to talk with your advisor to understand how their investment recommendations suit your goals.

 Resolving a conflict of interest